kkufieta/CarND-Vehicle-Detection/writeup_template.md

 | 8               | 5292 / 10800  | 7056 / 14400  |
 | 16              | 972 / 432     | 1296 / 576    |

-The accuracies are very similar.
+The validation accuracies are very similar.
 The factor that varies most is how big the feature vector turns out.
 I decided that HSV with 9 orientations and 4 pixels/cell has one of the highest accuracies while maintaining a manageable feature vector size of 24300, so I decided to explore that combination further.

 Next, I explored different color spaces visually and how their HOG features look like.
 I explored particularly HSV to find out if the channels give redundant HOG information, or if all three prove to be useful features.
 Note: I deleted this code as well because it didn't prove useful, but it is available in my commit history.